 I have also been making a trip every year back to my hometown of Pierce, Nebraska for the Trail Challenge during the county fair.
 It's great for the horses to experience the trail obstacles as well as the hustle & bustle of fair activity.

-All horses will have free choice 24/7 access to a large round bale of grass hay in a HayChix hay net.
-Occasional turn out on grass is a possibility depending on the horse, other client horses, & the year.
-Client horse’s will also receive: Ramona Horse Feed, a really great balanced horse feed; Ramona’s Horse Power Supplement, a protein & mineral supplement; Redmond Equine’s Daily Gold Stress Relief Powder, a supplement that serves to balance the digestive system pH, fortify the animal with 68 minerals, draw out feed molds & allergens, soothe ulcers helping them to heal, & improve feed digestion efficiency; & Redmond Equine’s Rein Water, to encourage better hydration & electrolyte balance.
-Because of the very wet 2019, I will likely be supplementing our grass hay with D&D Nutrition's high-quality alfalfa cube/pellets in 2020, pending hay analysis results.
+All horses will have free choice 24/7 access to a large round bale of grass hay in a HayChix hay net &/or pasture turnout, dependent upon the horse, other client horses, & the time of year.
+Client horses will also receive D&D Nutrition's AlfalLux, a highly digestible, soft, & palatable alfalfa cube; D&D Nutrition's Magnify, a forage-based high fat, low starch limited grain feed; Redmond Equine’s Daily Gold Stress Relief Powder, a supplement that serves to balance the digestive system pH, fortify the animal with 68 minerals, draw out feed molds & allergens, soothe ulcers helping them to heal, & improve feed digestion efficiency; Redmond Equine’s Rein Water, to encourage better hydration & electrolyte balance, & Redmond Equine’s Crushed Rock, a pure, unrefined sea salt.

-At the conclusion of training, horses will be sent home with a 10-day supply of the grain & supplements fed during training.
+At the conclusion of training, horses will be sent home with a 10-day supply of the feed & supplements fed during training.

 What Sets LNHT Apart from Others?